-It's a dilemma every graduate faces.
-Should you plunge into another intense year or two of complex, specialist research or use your hard-earned undergraduate degree, right now, to launch your career?
+It's a dilemma of every graduate face.
+Should you plunge into another intense year or two or complex, specialist research or use your hard-earned undergraduate degree, right now, to launch your career?

-You're certainly doing the right thing by giving it some serious thought.
-We've put together some information that could help you decipher whether a Masters degree is for you.
+You're certainly doing the right thing.
+We've got some information that could help you decipher whether a Masters degree is for you.

 Not immediately, though!
-A Master's degree will take up another chunk of your time, and put you up against the toughest, most complex study you've faced yet.
+A Master's degree will take another chunk of your time, and you'll be up against the toughest, most complex study you've faced yet.

 The reward to your employability, however, is significant.
-Nine out of ten Masters leavers in 2016/17 were in work or further study within six months of graduation - and 87.8% of these graduates were working in a professional or managerial role.
+Nine out of ten at Masters leavers in 2016/17 were in work or further study within six months of graduation - and 87.8% of these graduates were employed in a professional or managerial role.

 The dedication it takes to complete Master's degree study is not lost on prospective employers, many of whom may have been down that route themselves.

 "With great power, great responsibility" - and, you'll be pleased to know, greater income, too!
 Research has found that workers with a postgraduate degree are more likely to earn salaries or about £ 27,000.